cktlco/crew-chief-autovoicepack/README.md

 | \voice\flags\fc_yellow_in_progress_usa:6.wav | full course yellow, pace car is out      |
 | \voice\flags\fc_yellow_in_progress_usa:7.wav | we're under caution, full course yellow  |

-Understanding this, **you can add your own phrases** to the voice pack by editing the `audio_file_inventory.csv` file based on the existing CrewChief "intents" represented by the folder names in the `audio_filename` column.
+Understanding this, **you can add your own phrases** to the voice pack by editing the `phrase_inventory.csv` file based on the existing CrewChief "intents" represented by the folder names in the `audio_filename` column.

-For example, if you want to add a new phrase which is played when CrewChief looks for audio intended for `didn't understand`, add a new row to `audio_file_inventory.csv` file like this:
+For example, if you want to add a new phrase which is played when CrewChief looks for audio intended for `didn't understand`, add a new row to `phrase_inventory.csv` file like this:

 | audio_filename                               | original_text                      |
 |----------------------------------------------|------------------------------------|